coolwanglu/pdf2htmlEX/README.md

 ## Get started

-**Fontforge-git is no longer depended, a recent version should be OK**
+**Fontforge-git is no longer required, a recent version should be OK**

 ### Ubuntu